 - Waived application fee

-- Admission notification within 48 hours
+- Admission notification within three business days of applying

 Visiting students must submit an application for each quarter they wish to enroll.